-Even with Ossoff and Warnock and a mere 51 votes, it won’t be easy to pass legislation without excessive horse-trading.
+Even with Ossoff and Warnock and a mere 51 votes, passing legislation without excessive horse-trading won’t be easy.
 Any Senator who wants something or needs to protect a special interest with a large presence in their state will likely be a thorn in Biden, Harris, and presumably Senate Majority Leader Chuck Schumer (D-NY).

 Even when Obama had 58 to 60 Democratic Senators, it was quite difficult to pass significant bills.
 At the time, 60 Senators were needed to vote to end a filibuster by invoking Cloutre and proceed with a vote.
 Those rules proved so cumbersome they were changed by the end of the Obama Administration and into the Trump Administration.
 Those changes allowed the Republicans to pass significant bills and appoint Supreme Court Justices with a smaller margin.

 Initial hopes that Obama would be “post-political” or bipartisan also initially held up many bills in his term.
 Some argue Biden will be better at persuading Senators given his long tenure in the Senate representing Delaware.